red-life/bus/docs/event_bus.md

 ### Example
 You can the full example in [event_bus.go](../examples/event_bus.go)\
-Also you can run the example by running the command below:\
+Also, you can run the example by running the command below:\
 `go run examples/event_bus.go`